Fijishi-Enterprises/BenthicIMG-Analyser/docs/installation.rst

 - If on Windows, set the PATH environment variable in the run configuration, to include shared ffmpeg (to avoid the avcodec-58.dll error).
 There doesn't seem to be a way to add to the existing PATH, but overriding the old PATH with nothing but ffmpeg seems to be OK.

-- Ensure that "Python interpreter" has the Python from your virtualenv.
+- Ensure that "Python interpreter" has the Python from your virtual environment.

 .. [#pycharmenvvar] Not sure why this is needed when we specify the settings module in Django Support settings, but it was needed in my experience. -Stephen